The anthropology Lens

 Working closely with leaders and organisations led me to a deeper exploration of the human system itself, the source from which behaviour, relationships and organisational dynamics emerge.

-Through establishing and leading my own businesses in Australia and the UK, I had the opportunity to work closely with leaders, teams and organisations across a wide range of sectors.
-Alongside this work I studied the psychology and neuroscience of human performance and wellbeing, including advanced study in the science of flow, the optimal state of human functioning.
-Together, these experiences reinforced my thinking that how we think and experience the world fundamentally shapes how we lead and relate to others.
+Through establishing and leading my own businesses in Australia and the UK, I studied the psychology and neuroscience of human performance and wellbeing, including the science of flow.
+These experiences reinforced something simple but fundamental: how we think and experience the world shapes how we lead, relate and respond.

 The human system is the building block of the dynamics we see within teams and organisations.
-The state of that system, the internal climate we lead from, shapes how we see the world, how we experience challenges, how we relate to others and ultimately how we behave.
-From there patterns begin to emerge within teams, leadership groups and the wider systems organisations operate in.
+The internal climate we lead from - how we think, feel and make sense of the world - shapes how we experience challenges, relate to others and ultimately behave.
+From there, patterns begin to emerge within teams, leadership groups and the wider systems organisations operate in.

 Understanding the design of the human system, and learning to work with it rather than against it, changes how we lead, how we relate and what becomes possible within organisations.